 Now it’s time to cover the pool with a winter pool cover.
 Available in a wide selection of shapes and sizes, covering your pool is vital.

-So which is the best cover for you?
-See our selection of the best above ground pool covers for winter.
+So, which cover is best for you?
+See our selection of the best above-ground pool covers for winter.

-If your pool is shadowed by overhanging trees, you may find a cover with an added leaf-catching feature is more convenient.
+If overhanging trees shadow your pool, a cover with an added leaf-catching feature may be more convenient.

 For those living in snowy climates, an air pillow is recommended.
-This product lies underneath the winter cover in the center of the pool and prevents the surface of the water from freezing and also makes rainwater run off.
+This product lies underneath the winter cover in the center of the pool, preventing the surface of the water from freezing and allowing rainwater to run off.

-We wouldn’t recommend using concrete blocks or bricks as they may damage the pool liner if they were to somehow fall in.
+We wouldn’t recommend using concrete blocks or bricks as they may damage the pool liner if they somehow fall in.

-Lastly, you may want to treat yourself to an above ground pool cover pump.
-This will help to clear any excess water from the cover and also keeps it in great shape.
+Lastly, you may want to treat yourself to an above-ground pool cover pump.
+This will help clear any excess water from the cover and keep it in great shape.

-One of the most popular, which is fully automatic, is the Little Giant 577301 APCP-1700 Automatic Swimming Pool Cover Submersible Pump, available on Amazon.
+One of the most popular fully automatic pumps is the Little Giant 577301 APCP-1700 Automatic Swimming Pool Cover Submersible Pump, available on Amazon.

 Pool Winterization Video Course